 There are many checklists and tools for agile self-assessments.
-Some of them focus on “hard” things agile practices, meetings and roles, while other cover the “soft” aspects like an agile mindset and values, culture, and the conditions for agile adoption in organizations to be successful.
+Some of them focus on “hard” things agile practices, meetings, and roles, while others cover the “soft” aspects like an agile mindset and values, culture, and the conditions for agile adoption in organizations to be successful.

-We discussed about self-assessing the teams agility at the nlScrum open space.
-One conclusion was that most attendants had a strong preference for assessing based upon agile values and mindset to explore if and how their teams are becoming agile.
+We discussed self-assessing team’s agility at the nlScrum open space.
+One conclusion was that most attendants had a strong preference for assessing based on agile values and mindset to explore if and how their teams are becoming agile.
 This way of assessing distincts teams where professionals have really internalized what agile is and know why they should do it and how it helps them to deliver value to their customers and stakeholder from teams that are only doing agile or Scrum because they have been told to do so by their managers or organization.

 Assessing values and mindset involves asking why certain agile practices and rituals are done.
 It empowers the agile team by developing a shared understanding of the weaknesses and strengths of their way of working and to decide which steps they will take to become better.

 Effective agile teams understand the agile culture, mindset, and values.
 That makes it possible for them to improve their development processes in an agile way.
 They can use the golden rules for agile process improvement to improve by continuously doing small but valuable improvement actions.

 As the name suggests, agile self-assessments are intended to be tools for agile teams.
 The result of an assessment helps a team to know how they are doing to improve themselves.
 Therefore the results of an assessment are intended to be used by the team alone.
 They should not be used by managers to evaluate the team’s performance or to compare and rate teams.